ufechner7/KiteUtils.jl/docs/src/reference_frames.md

 The controller is using the wind reference frame as shown in the figure below, y-axis downwind and z-axis up.

+The orientation of the kite is expressed with respect to the **NED** (North East Down) reference frame.

 Another reference frame is the **EG** (North West Up) reference frame.

 ## Wind direction